Which organelle is primarily responsible for producing ATP throug... | Channels for Pearson+

 1

-Understand the role of ATP in cells: ATP (adenosine triphosphate) is the primary energy currency of the cell, used to power various biological processes.
+Step 1: Understand the function of ATP in cells.
+ATP (adenosine triphosphate) is the primary energy currency of the cell, used to power various biological processes.

-Recall the process of cellular respiration: Cellular respiration is the process by which cells convert glucose and oxygen into ATP, carbon dioxide, and water.
+Step 2: Recall the process of cellular respiration.
+Cellular respiration is the metabolic pathway that converts glucose and oxygen into ATP, carbon dioxide, and water.

-Identify the organelle responsible for cellular respiration: The mitochondrion is the organelle in eukaryotic cells where the majority of ATP is produced through cellular respiration.
+Step 3: Identify the organelle responsible for cellular respiration.
+In eukaryotic cells, the mitochondrion is the organelle where cellular respiration occurs, specifically in its inner membrane and matrix.

-Differentiate the functions of other organelles: The lysosome is involved in breaking down waste, the endoplasmic reticulum is involved in protein and lipid synthesis, and the Golgi apparatus modifies and packages proteins.
-None of these are directly responsible for ATP production.
+Step 4: Compare the functions of the other organelles listed.
+The Golgi apparatus is involved in protein modification and transport, lysosomes are responsible for breaking down waste materials, and the endoplasmic reticulum is involved in protein and lipid synthesis.
+None of these are directly involved in ATP production.

-Conclude that the mitochondrion is the correct answer because it is the site of the electron transport chain and oxidative phosphorylation, the main stages of ATP production in cellular respiration.
+Step 5: Conclude that the mitochondrion is the correct answer because it is the organelle specialized for ATP production through cellular respiration in eukaryotic cells.

 Watch next